isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2021-11-25-Launch-of-New-Accreditation-Areas-for-Certification-of-Good-Agricultural-Practice-(GAP)-and-Clean-&-Green-Urban-Farms.md

 CBs interested to be accredited by SAC for the 4 new scopes will be assessed based on ISO/IEC 17065 and SAC document, CT 26 SAC Criteria for Certification Bodies (GAP and Clean & Green Urban Farms) under the accreditation scheme for product certification body.

-Application for accreditation of GAP and Clean & Green Urban Farms certification is now open through the SAC accreditation portal, SACiNet.
+Application for accreditation of GAP and Clean & Green Urban Farms certification is now open through the SAC accreditation portal, [SACiNet](https://sacinet.enterprisesg.gov.sg/sac/forms/sacinet/sacinet-logon-external.form)

 For more details, please contact your Account Manager.